You may wish to see an introductory page to this section first.

 The main harbour of Constantinople was on the Golden Horn, the inlet to the north of the city.
-There was however a harbour also on the southern part of the city; it was mainly used to land supplies and by fishermen: it was called Kadirga which means galley.
+There was however a harbour also on the Sea of Marmara in the southern part of the city; it was mainly used to land supplies and by fishermen: it was called Kadirga which means galley.
 Today the neighbourhood of Kadirga is known for its many fish restaurants.

 When Mimar Sinan was working at this complex, he was also involved in the design and construction of Selimiye at Edirne.
 Both buildings are regarded as masterpieces.
 The complex at Kadirga gains from not having been modified; Mimar Sinan designed the access to the complex to occur through covered steps which gradually let the visitors discover the fountain, the courtyard and the dome of the mosque.
 The image used as background for this page shows the dome seen from the courtyard.

 Sokullu Mehmet Pacha Camii: (left) detail of the portal; (right) Cinili Kosk (Tile Museum): lamp from Sokullu Mehmet Pacha Camii